michael105/slterm/README.md

 terminal.
 When confronted with, e.g., a `dd if=data bs=1000`;
-this cheat doesn't work anymore, dumping the data takes (depending on the size, etc) up to 20times longer.
-So st seems to be the fastest terminal emulator available.
+this cheat doesn't work anymore, dumping the data takes (depending on the size, etc) up to 20times longer. st seems to be the fastest terminal emulator available.

-It's however a crude hack, much (unused) utf8 supporting code is left yet.
-Hopefully the compiler does it's job eliminating unneeded potions.

-The rgb color support is stripped.
+The (pseudo) rgb color support is stripped.
 Saving 6 Bytes per glyph.
-Oh.
-I see.
-There still is the option to have "rgb" colors via modifying the indexed 256 color palette.
+There still is the option to
+have "rgb" colors via modifying the indexed 256 color palette, the default is the ("standardized") xterm 256 color palette.
 I just slimmed down the memory usage for the colors from 8 Bytes to 2 Bytes per glyph.

-;) To quote Bill, 256 colors might be enough for everyone.
+;) To quote Bill, 256 colors ought be enough for everyone.
 (Am I confusing something..?..)

 ![](images/colors.png?raw=true)